vizui/designpatterns/docs/content/patterns/components/formControls.md

 ### Text box

 #### Purpose
-Users need to be able to input free form text into a field.
+Users need to input a simple text value.

 #### Description
-Text boxes allow the user to input free form text into a field.
+Text boxes allow the user to input a simple text value.
 A text box only allows for a single line of input.

-#### Basic functionality
-Text boxes allow for single line input.

 [preview]
 <div class="container-fluid" style="max-width: 400px; margin: 0;">